worldlxy/spring-ai-examples/model-context-protocol/sqlite/simple/README.md

-# Spring AI Model Context Protocol Demo Application for SQLite
+# Spring AI Model Context Protocol Demo Application

 A demo application showcasing the integration of Spring AI with SQLite databases using the Model Context Protocol (MCP).
 This application enables natural language interactions with your SQLite database through a command-line interface.

 It uses the [SQLite MCP-Server](https://github.com/modelcontextprotocol/servers/tree/main/src/sqlite) to enable running SQL queries, analyzing business data, and automatically generating business insight memos.

 ## Features